 Figure 2.
 Average hourly wind speeds and directions throughout the year.
 Monthly Diurnal Variations Figure 3 shows the diurnal (hourly) variations of the wind speed over each month.
-The trends of each month closely follow one another, with the exception of January for this site.
+The trends of each month closely follow one another.

-Figure E.3.3.
+Figure 3.
 Average hourly wind speeds for each month.
 Wind Speed Histogram Figure 4 shows the occurrence in number of hours that each wind speed occurs.
 Typically this falls under what is called the Weibull distribution, with a high peak early, and a tailing off at higher wind speeds.